ericabxy/srd20/docs/_character_backgrounds/Waterborn.md

 * Waterborn base land speed is 30 feet.
 * A waterborn has a swim speed of 15 feet.
 It can move through calm water at its indicated speed without making Swim checks.
 See [Swim Speed](#swim-speed) for details.
 * Low-light Vision: A waterborn can see twice as far as normal in starlight, moonlight, torchlight, and similar conditions of poor illumination.
 They retain the ability to distinguish color and detail under these conditions.
-* Hold Breath: Waterborn can hold their breath for a number of rounds equal to 4 x their Constitution score before they risk drowning.
+* Hold Breath: Waterborn can hold their breath for a number of rounds equal to 4 × their Constitution score before they risk drowning.
 * Automatic Languages: Anglic.
 Bonus Languages: Any.
 * Favored Class: Any.